 Due to its unique geography, the North Fork is completely surrounded by water, providing nearly endless Long Island beaches to visit, historic lighthouses to view, and parks and trails to explore.

-So much of the attraction for Long Island’s North Fork is the different pace of life here: farms and vineyards, small, historic villages, quaint roadside attractions and everywhere: nature.
-Miles of unspoiled beaches along Long Island Sound.
-We’ve assembled a short list of just a few Long Island beaches in the North Fork area.
+So much of the attraction for Long Island’s North Fork is the different pace of life here: farms and vineyards, small, historic villages, quaint roadside attractions, and everywhere: nature.
+Miles of unspoiled beaches along Long Island Sound and Peconic Bay.
+We’ve assembled a shortlist of just a few Long Island beaches in the North Fork area.

 North Fork Long Island Beaches